Izenda7Series/Mvc5_DM1_StarterKit/README.md

 - Use Izenda's RSA Key Generator Utility Located at http://downloads.izenda.com/Utilities/Izenda.Synergy.RSATool.zip

   1. AuthRSAPublicKey value in the IzendaSystemSettings table of the Izenda database (note: only use keysize < 1024 to generate because max-length for this field in database is 256) .
 This value is your public key and should be in XML format.
-  2. And RSAPrivateKey value in Web.config file of the API.
+  2. And RSAPrivateKey value in Web.config file of the MVC Kit.
 This value is your private key and should be in PEM format.